bartbartelds/obsidian-writing/2024-04-01 wergle flomp.md

-One morose morning, early spring, with clouds dissuading birds to sing,
+One morose morning, early spring, heavy clouds dissuaded birds to sing, not a peep and not a chirp, not a tweep and not a twirp,